 - We will only use Personal Data on the basis of a legal ground:

-- If necessary to perform a contract with the Data Subject (e.g. our employees, contractors, clients, suppliers); or
+- If necessary to perform a contract with the Data Subject (e.g. our employees, contractors, clients, suppliers); in particular, we will use Application Data only for the purpose of providing online services as provided in such contract; or

 - If required to comply with a legal obligation (e.g. when we need to satisfy our obligations as employer); or

-- Where we have a legitimate business need or a legitimate business reason to use Personal Data as part of our business activities (e.g. when carrying out a processing to better know our clients and send them promotional offers) ; or
+- Where we have a legitimate business need or a legitimate business reason to use Personal Data as part of our business activities (e.g. when carrying out a processing to better know our clients and send them promotional offers), except that this shall not apply to Application Data; or

 - Where we have obtained the Data Subject’s Informed Consent when it is specifically required by law or by applicable policy.
 This may notably be the case where none of the other legal grounds described above is applicable and to the extent permitted under applicable law.